Information Technology Policies

 3.1.
 Responsible Use

-While using Bowdoin College’s IT resources, USERS MUST:
+While using Bowdoin College’s technology resources, CLIENTS MUST:

 Abide by all local, state, and federal laws and regulations, including those related to the Internet, electronic communications or commerce, copyright, trademark, and intellectual property.